Eduardo Eurnekian: Awards

-He has been awarded as the "Business Man of the year" in 1995.
-In 1999 he received in Italy the "Leonardo Award", given to the foreign businessman of the year.
-He also received the highest awards in Armenia for his activities.
-In 2017 he has been awarded the title of the National Hero of Armenia.
-In 2012 he was awarded the Oslo Business for Peace Award in Oslo, Norway.
-In December 2020, he was appointed as Honorary Officer of the Order of the British Empire (OBE), for services to UK/Argentina relations.
+Eurnekian has received multiple awards, including Businessman of the Year (1995), Italy’s Leonardo Award (1999), and Armenia’s highest honors.
+He was named National Hero of Armenia in 2017 and received the Oslo Business for Peace Award in 2012.
+In 2020, he was appointed an Honorary Officer of the Order of the British Empire (OBE) for contributions to UK-Argentina relations.

-On February 4, 2023 the Mayor of the city of Florence, Dario Nardella, has handed over the keys to the city to Eurnekian.
+On 4 February 2023 the Mayor of the city of Florence, Dario Nardella, has handed over the keys to the city to Eurnekian.
 “His Argentine and Armenian descent and the fact that he created the Raoul Wallenberg Foundation (…) is a very important symbol for us,” the Mayor said.

 Personal life

 Eurnekian is single, and his "chosen successor" is his nephew Martin Eurnekian.